KJHJason/Data-Structures-And-Algorithms/README.md

 Goals to graduate from being a noobgrammer.

 ## Notes
-Note that this is for educational purposes.
+This is for educational purposes.

 Implement the code to your project at your own risk.